cesar-rgon/desktop-app-installer/README.md

 #### 5.1 Understanding project structure
 Tree of folders and some files:
 ```
+├── applist                 It contains application list available to install for every linux distribution supported
+│   ├── applicationList.debian
+│   ├── applicationList.linuxmint
+│   ├── applicationList.lmde
+│   └── applicationList.ubuntu
 ├── common                  It contains common functions and variables used by installation scripts
 │   ├── commonFunctions.sh
 │   ├── commonVariables.sh
 │   ├── menuFunctions.sh
 │   └── *
 │
-├── etc                     It contains application list and some config files used by subscripts
+├── etc                     It contains some config files used by some subscripts
-│   ├── applicationList.debian
-│   ├── applicationList.linuxmint
-│   ├── applicationList.lmde
-│   ├── applicationList.ubuntu
 │   └── *
 │
 ├── eula                    It contains files who set parameters to skip questions during installation's process